 - Pay attention to the requirements

-Do not neglect the information about the course; all conditions should fit 100%.
+Do not ignore the information about the course; all conditions must fit 100%.
 This applies to your entry knowledge and certain skills.
 For example, if the requirements state that you must be proficient in Photoshop or Figma, be prepared to learn it before the course starts.
 Or if basic drawing skills are listed as necessary, you should be able to do that.
-Also, courses may be divided by levels: for beginners or practicing designers. - Reputation
+Courses may also be divided by levels: for beginners or practicing designers. - Reputation

-Look for reviews about the school and the instructor online, ask for advice and opinions from familiar designers.
-It is also important to look at the instructor's work, try to assess the overall style and success of the projects.
+Look for reviews about the school and the instructor online, ask for advice and opinions from fellow designers.
+It is also important to look at the instructor’s work, trying to evaluate their overall style and the success of projects.
 I do not recommend choosing an instructor who is too famous or busy with several other jobs.
 Such a person has minimal time, and when they are not giving lectures or conducting practical classes, they are completely unavailable. - Duration

 Adequate web design courses should last from three to six months.
 During this time, you can learn the basics that will allow you to start a career in this field.
-If it’s shorter, you simply won’t have enough time to absorb the material and gain enough practice.
-If it’s longer, they are trying to profit from you by deliberately stretching the curriculum. - Price
+If it’s shorter – you simply won’t have enough time to absorb the material and get sufficient practice.
+If it’s longer – you are being overcharged, deliberately stretching the lesson plan. - Price

-In 2017, the courses cost me $500.
-You should consider that I live not in a megacity, but in an ordinary city in Ukraine.
-At this moment, a justified price for a course would be an amount from $300 to $1,000.
-In other cases, you will be overpaying either for the duration or for the loud name of the school or instructor, which may not provide any practical benefit. - Training program
+In 2017, the courses cost me 500 USD.
+You should consider that I live not in a megacity but in a regular city in Ukraine.
+At this point, a justified price for a course would be between $300 and $1,000.
+In other cases, you will be overpaying either for duration or for the loud name of the school or instructor, which may not provide any practical value. - Curriculum

-The course program must be publicly available so that you can assess what real knowledge you will gain during the training.
-Additionally, evaluate the level of preparation and the ratio of theory to practice.
-It is during the completion of homework and practical lessons that you will acquire the necessary skills for work.
+The course syllabus must be publicly available so that you can assess what real knowledge you will gain during the training.
+Additionally, evaluate the level of preparation and the balance between theory and practice.
+It is during the homework and practical lessons that you will acquire the necessary skills for work.

-We live in a very cool time when you can find videos on almost any topic on YouTube.
-There is an incredible number of good channels where free video lessons help to get acquainted with the field of design and IT, acquire the necessary skills in almost all graphic editors.
-I recommend starting with Figma or Sketch (if you have a Mac), mastering Adobe Photoshop and basic knowledge of Adobe Illustrator.
+We live in a very cool time when you can find videos on YouTube on almost any topic.
+There is an incredible number of good channels where free video tutorials help you get acquainted with the field of design and IT, and acquire the necessary skills in almost all graphic editors.
+I recommend starting with Figma or Sketch (if you have a Mac), mastering Adobe Photoshop, and basic knowledge of Adobe Illustrator.
 This will be enough to start learning web design.

 I decided to focus separately on the topic of managing my time.
 It was the constant lack of time, the inability to properly plan my workload by days, and elementary laziness that prevented 70% of my classmates from starting work in this profession.
 Of course, among them were those who realized that this field was not their calling.
 But most simply lacked the patience and determination to achieve their goals.